- Graduate and Professional

 Smithsonian Conservation Biology Institute in Front Royal, Virginia

 Statistics for Ecology and Conservation Biology is offered through the Smithsonian-Mason School of Conservation as a professional training course for 6 Continuing Education Units (CEUs).
-Applications should be submitted using our Online Application Page.
-Before beginning our online application, please have .pdf or .doc versions of your updated CV, a Personal Statement of Interest and Qualifications (maximum 350 words), and a letter of recommendation from someone familiar with your academic/professional work.
-You’ll be asked to attach these with your application.
+Applications should be submitted using our new Online Application System.
+New users will need to set up a profile in the system before applying to the course.
+Please have .pdf or .doc versions of your updated CV, and a Personal Statement of Interest and Qualifications (maximum 350 words).
+You’ll be asked to provide these.

 - Registration fees